celery/celery/docs/getting-started/next-steps.rst

 <guide-optimizing>`.

-If you're using RabbitMQ then you can install the :pypi:`librabbitmq`
-module: this is an AMQP client implemented in C:
+If you're using RabbitMQ then you can install the :pypi:`librabbitmq` module, an AMQP client implemented in C:

 .. code-block:: console